videojs/http-streaming/README.md

 fragile for production environments, as the schema for a VHS object and how it's used internally are not set in stone and may change in future releases.

-The "vnd.vhs+json" media type is required both as the source type, and in the data URI, when providing an object as the source.
+When providing an object as the source, the "vnd.vhs+json" media type is required both as the source type and in the data URI.

 The manifest object should follow the "VHS manifest object schema" provided in [m3u8-parser](https://github.com/videojs/m3u8-parser) and